 Does the Menopause Cause Vaginal Looseness?

 Other reasons for a ‘loose’ vagina include the menopause, weight gain and in some cases high impact sports.
+The peri-menopause is a 5-10 year phase of gradually changing hormones.
+As you move through this time you may notice symptoms which suggest that your pelvic floor muscles need some attention.
+This could be bladder or bowel control issues, or feeling unsupported in the vagina, or a change in your enjoyment of sex.
 Whatever the cause, a lack of muscle strength, tone and a ‘looser’ vagina can have a profound impact on not only on a woman’s relationship, but her entire life.
 In many cases it will leave her feeling anxious and depressed that she is no longer able to satisfy her partner sexually, thus inspiring a total lack of self confidence.
 If a couple has always enjoyed an active sex life and it has taken somewhat of a hit, this can be a devastating blow.
 Well, here at Kegel8, we understand just how demoralising it can be, so we’re here to help you reclaim the sexual intimacy and confidence that you once had in abundance.

 How to Tighten a Loose Vagina

 Many women now opt for a ‘quick fix’ when it comes to their body issues.
 With the soar in popularity of vaginal cosmetic surgery, this trend has now made its way into our most intimate areas.
-Vaginal rejuvenation is a non-reconstructive form of vaginoplasty.
 There is much debate about the safety of vaginal cosmetic surgery and many medical professionals are concerned about the increase in demand for such procedures.
 Any surgery brings with it certain risks, and it is unclear as to whether women are being fully informed of the specific dangers associated with vaginal cosmetic surgery prior to going ‘under the knife’.

 Non-Surgical Vaginal Tightening